You’ve got your lead list, verified it, ensured your copy is perfect, and everything is in order. But your cold email still gets no replies.

 5. Built-In Defence Systems

+Your warm-up provider should rescue and mark emails as NOT spam if they land in spam.
 Why is this necessary?
 Because Spam flag reversal and auto-engagement (replies, stars, archives) boost trust.
+You don’t just want delivery, you want to simulate real human behavior.

 6. Engagement Simulation